Air Saint-Pierre

 Air Saint-Pierre is a French airline based in Saint-Pierre, Saint Pierre and Miquelon, a French overseas collectivity.
-The airline operates scheduled services between the islands of Saint-Pierre and Miquelon-Langlade and to Canada.
+The airline operates scheduled services between the islands of Saint-Pierre and Miquelon-Langlade as well as to Canada.
 Its main base is Saint-Pierre Airport, from which it serves six destinations.
 In addition to the collectivity's other airport, Miquelon Airport, it serves five airports in Canada.
-The airline operates a fleet of an ATR 42 for international services and a Reims-Cessna F406 on the inter-island service.
+The airline operates a fleet of an ATR 42 aircraft for international services and a Reims-Cessna F406 on the inter-island service.

 The airline was founded in 1964 and originally flew in cooperation with Eastern Provincial Airways.
-The first aircraft was a Piper Aztec, which was put into service to a service to Sydney, Nova Scotia.
-During the 1970s the airline variously took into use Beechcraft Model 18 and Hawker Siddeley HS 748.
+The operator's first aircraft was a Piper Aztec, which was put into service flying to Sydney, Nova Scotia.

+During the 1970s, the airline variously took into use Beechcraft Model 18 and Hawker Siddeley HS 748 aircraft.
 Flights to Miquelon were introduced in 1979 and to Montreal two years later.
 A Piper Chieftain was bought in that year.
 ATR 42s were introduced in 1994 and services to Moncton, New Brunswick and St. John's, Newfoundland and Labrador were introduced in the following years.